ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 8. **Performance Metrics Collection**: Detailed performance measurement and metrics collection for optimization
 9. **Expanded Automated Testing**: More comprehensive automated testing for quality assurance

 This modularized architecture significantly improves the extension's stability and maintainability, making it easier to adapt to future API changes.
-The May 2025 improvements have resolved URL routing issues, improved type safety and common utility usage.
-Most importantly, Claude 3.7 Sonnet's thinking mode is now correctly processed with a more focused approach to handling the `choices[0].delta.content.summary.text` format, eliminating the previous [object Object] display issues.
+The May 2025 improvements have resolved parameter handling issues, improved type safety and common utility usage.
+Most importantly, both the `extra_body` parameter processing and Claude 3.7 Sonnet's thinking mode are now correctly handled with a more focused approach, eliminating previous errors and display issues.